How to use GPR for Structural Assessment?

 A multi-technology approach using different Nondestructive Testing (NDT) technologies is becoming the new standard in structural condition assessment.
-Ground Penetrating Radar has proved to be an effective method in collective key information about the structural details, however, this interesting technology comes with inherent limitations.
-It is important to develop a good understanding of the capabilities of GPR, and cover its shortcomings with complimentary methods such as the Ultrasonic Pulse based methods.
-In this article, we will briefly review the capabilities of Ground Penetrating Radar – GPR in Structural Assessment.
+Ground Penetrating Radar has proved to be an effective method in collective key information about the structural details, however, this interesting technology comes with inherent limitations, therefore, it is important to develop a good understanding of its capabilities, and shortcomings.
+In this article, we will briefly describe how to use Ground Penetrating Radar GPR in Structural Assessment.

 Key Questions in Structural Assessment